GoogleCloudPlatform/datacatalog-tag-engine/README.md

 Tag Engine 2.0 comes with two Cloud Run services.
 One service is for the API (`tag-engine-api`) and the other is for the UI (`tag-engine-ui`).

 Both services use access tokens for authorization.
-The API service expects the client to pass in an access token when calling the API functions whereas the UI service uses OAuth to authorize the client from the frontend.
+The API service expects the client to pass in an access token when calling the API functions (`gcloud auth print-identity-token`) whereas the UI service uses OAuth to authorize the client from the front-end.
 Note that a client secret file is required for the OAuth flow.

 Follow the steps below to deploy Tag Engine with Terraform.

-Alternatively you may choose to deploy Tag Engine with [gcloud commands](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md) instead of running the Terraform.
+Alternatively, you may choose to deploy Tag Engine with [gcloud commands](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md) instead of running the Terraform.

 <br>
 1. Create (or designate) two service accounts: <br><br>